pozengineer/passwordGenerator/README.md

 Summary

-The web application is a website that presents the skills and capabilities of the web developer for public viewing.
-The website consists of three linked web pages that will enable the public to view the projects the developer has completed and a means to contact the developer if interested in their skills.
+The web application is a password generator that allows the user to select from an array of character sets including:
+- Lowercase characters
+- Uppercase characters
+- Numeric characters
+- Special characters

+The selected character sets will be added to a 'charSet' string which will then be used to generate the password by randomly selecting characters from the 'charSet' string.
+The length of the password is decided by the user and the application will continue to select random characters until the password length is reached.

+Additional functions include copy to clipboard and reset where the user is able to select the generated password and paste it into another document.
+The reset method enables the user to set the application to it's default values in order to generate a new password but it is not necessary as the user can simply click on the generate password again.

+The application uses 'addEventListener' so that when one of the buttons is clicked on, it will initiate the associated function.
+The use of 'preventDefault' and 'stopPropagation' methods are used to prevent the window from going to it's default settings when the function is run and prevents the clicked event from affecting the parent elements in the application.

-The purpose of this application is to demonstrate responsive behaviour of html files using media queries.
-This enables the developer to create web pages that can be viewed on multiple devices and scrren sizes such as:
+The purpose of this application is to demonstrate the use of functions and 'addEventListener' so that events are able to be delegated to different elements in an html file.
+In addition, implementing responsive behaviour of html files using media queries.
+This enables the developer to create applications that can be viewed on multiple devices and scrren sizes such as:
 - iphone
 - Tablet
 - Laptop
 - Desktop

-The web application was also used to demonstrate how html and css code from bootstrap can be implemented in order save time in constructing the html file from scratch.
-Some components from bootstrap that were used in the development of this application were:
+The following methods, objects and API's (Application programming Interface) were used in this web application to demonstrate how javaScript can be used to apply calculations and functions to elements in an html file:
+- Arrays
+- Functions
+- While Loops
-- Navigation Bar
+- For Loops
-- Sticky Footer
+- IF Statements
-- Grid Layout
+- addEventListener
-- Forms
+- preventDefault method
-- Buttons
+- stopPropagation method

 Getting Started